 3. Email signature with company logo and banner

-The positioning in this case is performed the following way: your banner is placed at the bottom, while your logo is usually supposed to be on the left or right side of your email signature.
+The positioning in this case is performed the following way: your banner is placed at the bottom, while your logo is usually supposed to be on the left or right side.

 4. Email signature with personal photo

-Even though personal photos can be seen on various email signatures, it is still worth considering if your business needs it.
+Personal photos can be seen in various signature templates, yet it is still worth considering adding them to meet your business needs.
 The main idea of a personal photo is about transferring individualism of team members.
 If you believe that each and every employee of your company should be considered individually, the use of personal photos might be a good idea.
+This template is always good for personal email signatures as well.

-On the other hand, email signature management tools such as BulkSignature provide you with the custom email signature groups for your employees.
-You will be able to assign specific email signatures to the specific groups/departments in your company.
+On the other hand, signature management tools such as BulkSignature provide you with the custom groups for your employees.
+You will be able to assign specific email signature examples to the specific groups/departments in your company.

 5. Email signature with social media icons

-Social media icons are widely used in email signatures.
-Some people believe that the primary purpose of email signature is to promote social media channels.
+Social media icons are widely used in various business email signatures and personal ones.
+Their primary purpose is to promote social media channels.
 This might be true for some organizations, since social media icons definitely help organizations in expanding networking of their employees and are good at promoting social media channels.

 6. Full set email signature